Lessons

 Virtual modular software may also be used alongside hardware, reflecting common professional practice and allowing learners to continue exploring ideas between sessions.

-Do students need to buy any equipment?
+Do students need to bring or buy any equipment?

 Some learners choose to explore software or hardware independently over time, but this is entirely optional.